“dirty bride”

 She was in the same bathtub that she’d cried in for an hour

-The day she found out what he had done
+she found out what he had done

 Already turning blue